 While 50% of the male population is exclusively heterosexual, only 4% is exclusively homosexual.
 Around 10% of men at some time in their lives have predominantly homosexual relationships for a period of a few years.
 A man’s orientation is determined by the sexual anatomy of the partners who cause his arousal and his sex drive to engage in penetrative sex.

-Research indicates that a high proportion of homosexual and bisexual men have sex with many different men and 22 per cent have had more than ten partners.
-This contrasts with only 29 per cent of women with homosexual experience have sex with more than two partners and only 4 per cent have had more than ten partners.
+Gay men are often promiscuous.
+Research indicates that a high proportion of gay men have sex with many different men and 22 per cent have had more than ten partners.
+This contrasts with only 29 per cent of lesbian women who have sex with more than two partners and only 4 per cent who have had more than ten partners.
+Lesbians are rarely promiscuous.

 Perhaps there is a misconception that gay men cannot obtain pleasure from penetrating a vagina.
 But it is much more likely that this is not an issue of the stimulation involved.
 The issue is the fact that gay men are not aroused by women’s bodies.
 They do not find the female sexual anatomy remotely arousing.
 So they are not aroused by any activity with a woman.
 The stimulation involved in any sexual situation is purely that – stimulation.
 The mental turn-ons that cause arousal and orgasm are much more critical.

-This means that homosexual responses had occurred in about half as many females as males … Many of the males had been highly promiscuous, sometimes finding scores or hundreds of sexual partners.
+Many of the (homosexual) males had been highly promiscuous, sometimes finding scores or hundreds of sexual partners.
 (Kinsey 1953)